mitranim/wordplay/readme.md

 cantdy (candy you aren't allowed to eat)

-vengetable (vengeful vegetable) (a table of vegetables you have to eat for being a bad kid)
+vengetable (vengeful vegetable; a table of vegetables you have to eat for being a bad kid)

 teamfork (when you agree with your team to split up and flank the enemy)